-Total Net interest income of EUR 14,079 million (2018: EUR 13,916 million) includes interest income and expense for instruments calculated using the effective interest rate method and other interest income and interest expense.
-IFRS 9 resulted in changes to IAS 1 for the presentation of Interest and trading loans / deposits (mainly repo's) to presenting the full fair value movements in 'Valuation results and net trading income'.
+Total Net interest income of EUR 13,811 million (2018: EUR 13,960 million) includes interest income and expense for instruments calculated using the effective interest rate method and other interest income and interest expense.
+IFRS 9 resulted in changes to IAS 1 for the presentation of Interest income for instruments calculated using the effective interest rate method, which ING reports as a separate line item in the consolidated statement of profit or loss as from 2018.

+To further enhance the relevance of the interest disclosures, ING Group changed its separate presentation since 2018 of interest (income and expenses) for trading derivatives, trading securities and trading loans / deposits (mainly repo's) to presenting the full fair value movements in 'Valuation results and net trading income'.
 The change in presentation is in line with the changed presentation of accrued interest in the balance sheet that is no longer separately presented, but included in the corresponding balance sheet item of the host contract.